Reflexive by Default: The Role of Human Beings in an AI-Driven World

 Meet Pavan here https://www.linkedin.com/in/pavanmehta91/

 As it turns out, I’m not alone in this line of thinking.
-On Thursday, I stumbled across Gonçalo Peres pointing to Tobi Lütke’s internal memo at Shopify, and it felt like someone had taken our(Pavan & I) scattered thoughts, organized them, sprinkled in some billion-dollar clarity, and hit Caps Lock.
+On Thursday, I stumbled across Gonçalo Peres - a brilliant informatics engineer known for bridging technological gaps across continents with an almost poetic understanding of how machines and humans interact.
+When he pointed to Tobi Lütke’s internal memo at Shopify, it felt like someone had taken our(Pavan & I) scattered thoughts, organized them, sprinkled in some billion-dollar clarity, and hit Caps Lock.
 Tobi wasn’t just echoing what I’d been doing… he was articulating it with the precision of someone who’s already built empires on these instincts.

 Reflexive AI usage is now a baseline expectation at Shopify.